build-on-aws/content/posts/real-time-analytics-with-flink-sql/index.md

 ## What we’ll learn

 1. How to run SQL queries on streaming data with KDA Studio Notebooks
-2. How to deploy KDA studio notebook as a long running KDA application
+2. How to deploy KDA studio notebook as a long-running KDA application

 ## What we’ll build